JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/3-2nd meeting.md

 They propose ACACIA, a service abstraction framework that enables continuous interactive (CI) applications on edge clouds in mobile networks.
 ACACIA uses context awareness and employs LTE-direct for service discovery, which is a proximity service discovery technique using D2D communication in IoT.

 -----------------------------------------------------------------------------------
-[325] 2017 **Router-based brokering for surrogate discovery in edge computing.** ✗
+[325] 2017 **Router-based brokering for surrogate discovery in edge computing.** ✗ -> ?

 This paper examines the problem of discovering surrogates, which are micro-clouds, fog nodes, or cloudlets, used by client devices to offload computation tasks in a fog computing environment.
 In order to enable the discovery and selection of available surrogates, the authors propose a brokering mechanism in which available surrogates advertise themselves to the broker.
 The broker receives client requests and considers a number of attributes such as network information, hardware capabilities, and distance to find the best available surrogate for the client.
 The proposed mechanism is implemented on off-the-shelf home routers.
+They look at the problem of surrogate discovery in the context of an urban area, where they are faced with a high mobility of devices and users.
+Multiple brokers are interconnected using Distributed Hash Tables (DHTs) in order to exchange information.
+In addition, their approach introduces only a small overhead on the devices (routers) and therefore does not impede their normal function.

 ----------------------------------------------------------------------------------
 [328] 2018 **Goedge: A scalable and stateless local breakout method.** ✗